sourcegraph/sourcegraph-public-snapshot/doc/index.md

 - For most customers, we recommend Sourcegraph Cloud.
 A Sourcegraph Cloud instance is a single-tenant instance that is managed entirely by Sourcegraph.
 - For customers that want to self-host, we recommend one of the single-node [deployment options](admin/deploy/index.md).
 - For enterprise customers that require a multi-node, self-hosted deployment, we offer a Kubernetes option.
-We strongly encourage you to get in touch by email (sales@sourcegraph.com) if you pursue this option.
+We strongly encourage you to get in touch by [email](mailto:sales@sourcegraph.com) if you pursue this option.

 ### Recommended